THE VOLGA GERMANS IN PORTLAND

 John and Mary Geis

 Amerika.
-The ship records show that John's nearest relative is his mother, Mrs. Eva Geis, who is residing in Walter, Russia.
-The ship manifest shows that they planned to travel directly to Portland, Oregon.
+The ship records show that John's nearest relative is his mother, Mrs. Eva Geis, residing in Walter, Russia.
+The ship manifest shows they planned to travel directly to Portland, Oregon.

 John Geis